 FGAI4H-E-102: Updated Call for Proposals: Use Cases, Benchmarking and Data

+The meeting also improved its online working methods by defining procedures for electronic approval of documents and for organizing e-meetings.

 The next meeting of the Focus Group will take place in Zanzibar, Tanzania from 3-5 September 2019, preceded by the sixth ITU/WHO Workshop on Artificial Intelligence for Health on 2 September 2019.

 CONTENTS